How to File an LLC in Tennessee: Setting up a Tennessee LLC

 - Workers’ compensation insurance

 Once you have opened up your LLC, you should make sure that you have properly signed all of your legal documents.
 That’s because a failure to sign them properly could lead to you being legally vulnerable.
-You can follow this basic template for when you go to sign your documents:
+Using a registered agent or company is a great way to ensure that all of your documents are properly filled out, but you can follow this basic template for when you go to sign your documents:

 - Your name